2021 Fellowship - Call for proposals is now open (deadline: 11 January 2021)

 GEM Report team support to Fellows

-Each fellowship will last between six months to one year, depending on the work to be carried out, with one month spent in Paris.
+The work will be carried out remotely.
+Each fellowship will last between 6 and 11 months, depending on the work to be carried out.
 The GEM Report team will provide:

 - A mentor from the team of GEM Report researchers.
-The GEM Report staff will allocate 3-5 hours per week to mentor and guide the fellows when they are in residence in Paris, and 2 hours per week while they are based in their home country;
+The GEM Report staff will allocate 2-3 hours per week to remotely mentor and guide the fellows.